tjd1234/cmpt135spring2024/obsidian/135website2024/namespaces.md

 C++ has a better solution: **namespaces**.

 ## Using Namespaces
-A manual solution to the problem of naming that doesn't require too much communication is for Xavier and Yang to agree ahead of time to use some kind of naming convention.
+A simple solution to the problem of naming that doesn't require too much communication is for Xavier and Yang to agree ahead of time to use a naming convention.
 For example, they might agree that all Xavier's names should begin with `event_`, and all Yang's names should begin with `render_`, e.g.:

 ```cpp
 // Xavier's names all start with event_